usnistgov/oscal-xproc3/projects/oscal-from-pdf/readme.md

 > This publication is available at the Army Publishing Directorate (APD) site (https://armypubs.army.mil), and the Central Army Registry site (https://atiam.train.army.mil/catalog/dashboard).

+### This document

+FM 6-22 is coordinated with [ADP 6-22]().

+But FM 6-22 is a *Field Manual* not an *Army Document Publication*.
+As such it exhibits certain interesting traits.
+In particular, its regular structures map well into OSCAL control structures, and the functionalities that OSCAL provides (profiling and assessment) are even conceivable with this data set - with an interesting stretch.

+In order that this not be a "Procrustean stretch", the beds are adjustable - which is where XSLT and XProc play a role.

 ### Why OSCAL

-The Field Manual, while a distinctive work with many special and bespoke characteristics, is also *aspiring* to be OSCAL.
+Another way of putting it is that the Field Manual, while a distinctive work with many special and bespoke characteristics, is also *aspiring* to be OSCAL.

 The surest sign of this is the series of patterns and structural regularities throughout the document and especially in Chapter 4 - indications (as also noted explicitly) of "intent" in their organization and composition.
 What this document describes as *leader requirements*, *attributes* and *capabilities* become controls in OSCAL.